mariovata/AutoShellDown/README.md

 * Automatically sets up a server to host files
 * Automatically uploads and runs linpeas.sh (or other scripts)
 * Automatically sets up an FTP server to exfiltrate files
+* Random tmp directory name for linpeas.sh and other scripts example: `/tmp/36AGB14TE4`